sdr-enthusiasts/docker-planefence/README.md

 ## Troubleshooting

 - Be patient.
-Some of the files won't get initialized until the first "event" happens: a plane is in PlaneFence range or is detected by Plane-Alert.
+Some of the files won't get initialized until the first "event" happens: a plane is in Planefence range or is detected by Plane-Alert.
 This includes the planes table and the heatmap.
 - If your system doesn't behave as expected: check, check, double-check.
 Did you configure the correct container in `docker-compose.yml`?
 Did you edit the `planefence.config` file?
 - Check the logs: `docker logs -f planefence`.
 Some "complaining" about lost connections or files not found is normal, and will correct itself after a few minutes of operation.
 The logs will be quite explicit if it wants you to take action
 - Check the website: <http://myip:8088> should update every 80 seconds (starting about 80 seconds after the initial startup).
 The top of the website shows a last-updated time and the number of messages received from the feeder station.